If you have a life insurance policy (or are looking to get one) you may have asked yourself the question, would any life insurance payout be taxed?

 However, it isn’t quite a straightforward answer.

-The first thing to understand is that when a policy pays out, the payout itself is tax free.
-In other words, the beneficiaries (the individuals or people nominated to receive any payout if a claim is made on a life insurance policy in the UK) don’t have to (automatically) pay tax on the money.
+The first thing to understand is that when a policy pays out, the payout itself is tax-free.
+In other words, the beneficiaries (the individuals or people nominated to receive any payout if a claim is made on a life insurance policy in the UK) don’t have to (automatically) pay income tax on the money.

 Whilst the payout in itself isn’t taxable, there may be circumstances where the beneficiaries have to pay tax on it.
 Although not subject to any specific ‘life insurance tax’, it could be considered part of your estate, which is subject to inheritance tax (IHT).